Nonlinear entanglement witnesses for four qubits in mutually unbiased bases: Nonlinear Entanglement Witnesses

+which for $a_{1}=-1$, yields $1-\sqrt{2}$, then the $PPT$ entangled state can be detected by our nonlinear witness.
+The reader may note that this state is in the detected region of Fig.~\ref{fig:Fig2_PPT_TrWRho_Envelope} with coordinates $(p_{1}=1/16,\ p_{2}=1/16)$.

-Consequently, we achieved the nonlinear \emph{EW}s for some four qubit \emph{MUB} diagonal density matrices and the negativity of (\ref{NonLinearEWsPis}) is the evidence of four qubit entanglement in the system.
-At the end we present other nonlinear \emph{EW}s families.
+Consequently, we achieved the nonlinear \emph{EW}s for some four qubits \emph{MUB} diagonal density matrices and the negativity of (\ref{NonLinearEWsPis}) is the evidence of four qubits entanglement in the system.
+At the end, we present other nonlinear \emph{EW}s families.
 These have the following form

 here